 PHILOSOPHY OF THE PROGRAMME

 The programme provides excellence in knowledge acquisition, management and usage of health diagnostic and therapeutic tools and explores the frontiers of technology and provides solutions to various problems in biomedical science and engineering.
-It provides intuitively relevant scientific and innovative focus on application of engineering principles, methodologies and techniques to the medical field and combines the design and problem solving skills of engineering with medical and biological sciences to improve overall healthcare diagnosis and treatment.
+It provides intuitively relevant scientific and innovative focus on the application of engineering principles, methodologies and techniques to the medical field and combines the design and problem-solving skills of engineering with medical and biological sciences to improve overall healthcare diagnosis and treatment.